About the Program

 - 1000+ hours of actual EFL/ESL classroom teaching experience in lieu of teaching certificate or credentials/qualifications

-* Non-EFL/ESL teaching experience could be considered.
+* Non-EFL/ESL teaching experience may be considered.